MaiJi97/Leetcode/java/567_PermutationInString/README.md

 ## Method 4: Two Pointers - sliding window (fixed size)

 Another approach is to use sliding window, which is optimized from the above approaches.
 In method 2 and 3, we are doing a lot of repeated work as for each new substring that is only one place shift from the previous substring, we still need to recreate the hashmap / array and recount the frequencies.
 Instead, we can modify directly on the existing hashmap / array.
+Shift both left pointer and right pointer together, each for one step at a time.

 Time Complexity: O(l1 + (l2 - l1) * 26)